 The Sakhalin Husky is a recently extinct breed native to the island of Sakhalin in Japan.
 Its name in Japanese, karafuto ken, translates to “Sakhalin dog.”
 Originally bred as sled dogs, only two purebred Sakhalin Huskies remained in 2011, making the breed functionally extinct.

 Meanwhile, the term wolf is used to encompass nearly 40 subspecies.
 However, several divisions exist within the wolf family.
-Typically, three classifications emerge that help to distinct certain wolf populations.
+Typically, three classifications emerge that help to distinguish certain wolf populations.
 These groups include the gray wolf, timber wolf, and red wolf.
 Of the three, the gray wolf is the most common and refers to any number of subspecies from Eurasia and North America.
 As such, we’ll be using a typical gray wolf for our comparison, but will briefly cover the timber wolf and red wolf for reference.

 The timber wolf is not a distinct species, but rather a term used to encompass several subspecies of wolves from North America.
 Typically, the term is most often associated with the eastern wolf, which also goes by the name timber wolf or the Algonquin wolf.
 It’s native to the areas around the Great Lakes and southeastern Canada.
-In addition, the term is sometimes used to refer to the Northern Rocky Mountain wolf and northwestern wolf (also called the Mackenzie Valley wolf and Alaskan or Canadian timber wolf).
+In addition, the term is sometimes used to refer to the Northern Rocky Mountain wolf and Northwestern wolf (also called the Mackenzie Valley wolf and Alaskan or Canadian timber wolf).

 The red wolf is a term used to describe a group of wolves native to the southeastern United States.
-Similar in appearance to a mix between a coyote and wolf, the taxonomy of the red wolf is a matter of ongoing debate.
+Similar in appearance to a mix between a coyote and a wolf, the taxonomy of the red wolf is a matter of ongoing debate.

 |Habitat and Distribution||Worldwide|